BetterToken/info_bettertoken/src/farm_management/setup_manual_3nodes.md

 - 1x 3Node
 - 1x Power adapter
-- 1x USB Drive (already plugged into the Zero Node)
+- 1x USB Drive (already plugged into the 3Node)

 ## Step 2: Connecting the 3Node to a power source and modem